statamic/migrator/README.md

 2. Run `php please migrate:pages`.
 3. Manually test and address errors and warnings as you see fit.

+_**Note:** In v2, when creating a page, we displayed available fieldsets that weren't hidden via `hide: true`.
+When running this migrator on your individual pages collection, we generate a new list of blueprints based on which were used throughout your various pages.
+If you wish to preserve your configuration of available fieldsets, copy your old `site` folder into your v3 project root before running this migration._

 ### Taxonomy migrator

 In v3, taxonomies are mostly plug-and-play, apart from a few minor changes to config structure.
 To migrate a taxonomy...